dbao-don/alx-low_level_programming/README.md

 # C Programming
 C Introduction to Low Level Programming
 ## Description
-This repository contains a collection of files related to an introduction to low level Programming.
+This repository contains a collection of files related to introduction to low level Programming with C.
 ## Contents
 * [Usage](#usage)
 * [Features](#features)